xen00rw/tableofrefs/README.md

   <summary>Unprotected Credentials</summary>

     - Common Weakness Enumeration:
     CWE-522: Insufficiently Protected Credentials

-    - Desscription:
+    - Description:
     This case refers to situations where the credentials, keys or tokens are not well protected and encrypted.
     It could lead to possible theft or compromise.
     An example is a attacker get credentials by phishing, social engineering, or exploiting vulnerabilities, and use it to access company systems.
     This usage of valid credentials, could lead to malicious actions, such as stealing data, altering data, or executing unauthorized commands.

     - References:
     N/A

     - OWASP Web Top 10:
     A05:Security Misconfiguration

     - OWASP API Top 10:
     API7:Security Misconfiguration

 </details>